tmpler/MEAN-Tutorial/01.Getting Started/README.md

 # Introduction
-In this project i will be guiding you through the process of building a Full-stack JavaScript web application.
+In this project I will be guiding you through the process of building a Full-stack JavaScript web application.
 We will be building a social media website.
 Throughout this project I will explain key principles in the various technologies we will be using leaving nothing in the development process unexplained.

 # Assumed Knowledge
 * Intermediate JavaScript